 VOCATIONAL REHABILITATION (CHAPTER 31)

 Vocational Rehabilitation students must call the Veterans Service Office at 1 (800) 827-1000 for eligibility and how to apply.
-Although educational plans and the Online Certification Request forms are required, Chapter 31 students must meet with his/her assigned Vocational Rehabilitation Counselor first and bring to the VRC his/her approved Form 1905.
-Please see the Certifying Officials at Santa Ana College for more information on how this chapter works.
+Although educational plans and the Online Certification Request forms are required, Chapter 31 students must meet with his/her assigned Vocational Rehabilitation Counselor first and bring to the VRC his/her electronic authorization.
+Please email the Certifying Officials at Santa Ana College for more information on how this chapter works.
 You can also go the GI Bill® Website for more information on this program.
-Vouchers for the Tuition & Fees and Bookstore supplies are given by the VRC Certifying Official once the 1905 form is received accompanied by all other documents required for certification purposes and completely reviewed (See the checklist).
+Vouchers for the Tuition & Fees and Bookstore supplies are given by the VRC Certifying Official once the authorization form is received accompanied by all other documents required for certification purposes, completely reviewed, and certified (See the checklist).
 Voc Rehab students are eligible for course drop protection.

 VA GI BILL® FEEDBACK SYSTEM

 Santa Ana College participates in the Principles of Excellence program under the Veterans Affairs Administration and agree to follow its guidelines.
 If you have a complaint against Santa Ana College that you are unable to rectify through the Santa Ana College Veteran Resource Center, you may file a complaint online through the VA GI Bill® Feedback System:

 Instructional Calendar: https://www.sac.edu/StudentServices/AdmissionsRecords/Pages/Instructional-Calendar.aspx

 Priority Registration & CA College Promise Grant Appeal: https://www.sac.edu/StudentServices/AdmissionsRecords/Pages/BOG-Appeal.aspx